queue-miscreant/vimcord/README.md

     - Show mentions
     - Make `<c-g>` and `<a-g>` better
     - Option to disable link previews
-    - Log in by means other than variables
     - Sorting the main buffer based on message channel id
     - Show visited links with extmark highlights instead of in-document colors using syntax
     - Closing reply buffer just hides it